itthinx/groups/readme.txt

 == Changelog ==

+= 2.2.0 =
+* Improved the activation performance by simplifying the creation of user-group entries.
+  The 'groups_created_user_group' action is not invoked on incorporating existing users and a single query is used to create entries for all users.
+  Based on suggestions from @haroldkyle in https://github.com/itthinx/groups/pull/14
+* Added a warning message displayed in the plugins list when Groups is going to delete its data on deactivation.
+* Added the ability to obtain user_ids from Groups_Group.
+* Improved the performance when obtaining users from Groups_Group.
+  Based on suggestions from @tricki in https://github.com/itthinx/groups/pull/50
+* Adjusted the signature of the Groups_User constructor to use null as default for its $user_id argument.
+* Added methods in Groups_Post_Access to get and set which post types Groups should handle.
+* Changed the default assumption to handle only post types that are 'public' by default.
+Others are not handled by default.
+* Updated the Options to show all available post types.
+* Improved performance by limiting our posts_where, wp_count_posts and other filters in Groups_Post_Access to handled post types only.
+* Fixed a potential fatal error when the user_register hook is fired and get_current_screen() is not defined.

 = 2.1.2 =
 * Fixed a warning that came up when the post type in a query is provided as an array indicating multiple post types.
 * Users who can administer Groups (with the groups_admin_groups capability) now also see posts restricted to groups